Sanjeeth-Prakash/saveguard/README.md

 # SaveGuard ⚔

-A simple Windows utility I built because certain games (looking at you, Black Desert) wipe your save file every time they push an update.
+A simple Windows utility I built because certain games (Offline Activated Games) wipe your save file every time they push an update.
 Tired of losing progress, so I made this.

 Set your source and destination once.
 Never touch it again.
 One click to back up, one click to restore.